Macrometacorp/docs/docs/photoniq/prerendering/prerendering-settings.md

 ### Inject Styled Components CSS

-You can inject styled components into the head element to speed up load times.
+You can inject styled components into the head element to improve styles, but it slows down page rendering.
+This setting can be useful when you are testing.

 ![Inject Styled Components CSS](/img/prerendering/inject-styled-components-css.png)